 Founder & Executive Chairman, BSc, MBA, PhD

-Peter Molloy trained as a microbiologist and biochemist and subsequently built a successful career in the pharmaceutical industry, initially at Faulding (Aust) and then at Pharmacia (Pfizer), where he was Managing Director of Australia/NZ operations and later Vice President for Strategic Marketing, responsible for the marketing of hundreds of pharmaceuticals across 22 countries.
-During his pharmaceutical career, he has directly launched 23 new pharmaceutical products and executed 40 international licensing or distribution deals.
-Subsequently, as CEO of four biotech companies, including two ASX-listed biotechs, he funded numerous companies, led R&D programs, moved several drugs from research into human clinical trials, and executed valuable international pharmaceutical partnerships including two $100m+ licensing deals.
-In 2002-2005, he was CEO of antiviral drug development company, Biota Holdings Limited, where during his term the company’s market value increased from $30m to around $300m.
+Peter Molloy trained as a microbiologist and biochemist and then built a successful career in the pharmaceutical industry, initially at Faulding (Aust) and then at Pharmacia (Pfizer), where he was Managing Director of Australia/NZ operations and later Vice President for Strategic Marketing, responsible for a large portfolio of pharmaceuticals across 22 countries in Asia-Pacific and Latin America.
+During his career, he directly launched 23 new pharmaceutical products and executed 40 international licensing or distribution deals.
+Subsequently, as CEO of four biotech companies, including two ASX-listed biotechs, he funded numerous companies, led R&D programs in oncology and antivirals, and created valuable companies.
+He was CEO of antiviral drug development company, Biota Holdings Limited, and during his tenure the company’s market value increased from $30m to around $300m.
 Subsequently, he was founding CEO of Race Oncology, which listed at a valuation of $12m in 2016 and by early 2021 reached a value of $500m, becoming one of the leading public biotech companies in Australia.
 In addition to an MBA, he holds a PhD in business and is a Fellow of the AICD.

 Founder, Director & COO, BAppSc, MAppSc, MBA, PhD

 Stephen Goodall has a successful track record in intellectual property, pharmaceutical development, manufacturing, regulatory strategy and clinical development.
 He was instrumental in developing the intellectual property that underpins the Firebrick patent.
 Previously, he was Chief Operating Officer of Viralytics, which was successfully acquired in 2018 for $500 million by the US big pharma company, Merck.
 Prior to Viralytics, he was the Director of Pharmaceutical Development at Vapotronics, where he managed all aspects of inhaled drug development and formulation and before that, Director of Development at AGEN Biomedical for 11 years.
 He is a founder of Firebrick and co-inventor on Firebrick patents.
 He has extensive experience in the preclinical, IND, regulatory and human clinical phases of drug development.
 He also has an impressive background in process development, production scale-up and GMP manufacturing for pharmaceuticals.